godmodegalactus/solana-improvement-documents/proposals/0016-simd-application-fees.md

   paid and execution fails with the error `ApplicationFeesNotPaid` and the partially paid amount is transferred back to the payer.
 So the payer pays only `base fees` in the end but the transaction is unsuccessful.

-## Alternatives Considered

-* Having a fixed write lock fee and a read lock fee.

-Pros: Simpler to implement, Simple to calculate fees.

-Cons: Will increase fees for everyone, dapp cannot decide to rebate fees, (or not all existing apps have to develop a rebate system).
-Fees cannot be decided by the dapp developer.
-Penalizes everyone for a few bad actors.

-* Passing application fees for each account by instruction and validating them during the execution inside user application code

-Pros: High efficiency, minimal performance impact, more generic, no need to change the account structure.

-Cons: Cannot prevent denial of service attacks, or account blocking attacks that do not call into the respective program

 ## Impact